azavea/temperate/README.md

 Once created, the new user account will require configuration to fully enable use of the UI.

-First, in a web browser open the navigable API for [/api/organizations](http://localhost:8100/api/organizations/).
-On that page, create an organization with an API City ID corresponding to a city configured on Climate Change API's staging environment.
+If you did not import the `test_organizations` fixture during initial set up above you will need to create Organizations manually.
+To do this, in a web browser open the navigable API for [/api/organizations](http://localhost:8100/api/organizations/) and create an organization with an API City ID corresponding to a city configured on Climate Change API's staging environment.
 For example, `1` is New York City and `7` is Philadelphia.

-Next, open your [Temperate environment's Admin panel](http://localhost:8100/admin/users/planituser/) to update your user, adding the new organization to your user's list of **Organizations** as well as selecting it for your user's **Primary organization**.
+To associate your user with an organization (Either imported or created), open your [Temperate environment's Admin panel](http://localhost:8100/admin/users/planituser/) and add one of the non-default organizations to your user's list of **Organizations** as well as selecting it for your user's **Primary organization**.
 Save your user.

 Now your user is ready for the user interface.